solo-io/gloo-mesh-use-cases/api/in-mesh/README.md

-# Point to Point use cases
+# In Mesh use cases

 ### Multi Cluster